Will this information be private?

 The judge may want to know that you understand the abortion procedure, that you have thought carefully about your decision, are certain that this is your choice , and that no one is forcing you to do terminate the pregnancy.
 The judge might also want to know about your other responsibilities at home, school, or work, or plans for the future that show your maturity.

-The judge will probably ask many personal questions.
+The judge may ask many personal questions.
 He or she will be trying to determine whether you are sufficiently mature and knowledgeable to make your own decision to have an abortion or if it is in your best interest.
-The judge will probably want to know about your relationship with your parents, how you are doing in school, how you got pregnant, and may ask about the father, his presence in your life, and how he might be present in the child’s life.
+The judge will probably want to know about your relationship with your parents, how you are doing in school, and may ask about the father, his presence in your life, and how he might be present in the child’s life.
 The judge may also question you in detail on your decision process about seeking an abortion.

 How long will it take the judge to decide?